mozilla/shield-studies-addon-utils/docs/survival.md

 Don't we all?!
 Mocks are fun!
 Styling is fun!

-starting with Telemetry makes soe of the... unexpected decisions make sense.
+starting with Telemetry makes some of the... unexpected decisions make sense.

 ## Wait, did you say legacy add-on?

 Yes.
 Web Extensions CAN'T SEND TELEMETRY.
 We need Firefox (chrome) privileges to access the `TelemetryController.jsm`.
-That meanss
+That means

 > make webExtension

 Good idea, for some UI's.

-## But I have been buildling UI in pure Legacy Extensions since Firefox 2.
+## But I have been building UI in pure Legacy Extensions since Firefox 2.

 Awesome work!
 Firebug was awesome.
 You have no further use of this guide, and should go to [TODO:Shield-Studies-Addon-Utils-api.md].